 Again, the question is not should Ridgefield middle and high schools’ start times begin at healthier hours, but rather how can we make this happen.
 It is not acceptable to allow bus schedules and adult convenience to dictate school start times.
 It is not acceptable to make budget decisions on the backs of our adolescents.

-RHS begins the day at 7:25am with some students scheduled to be picked up by bus as early as 6:19am.
+Currently, RHS begins the day at 7:20am with some students scheduled to be picked up by bus as early as 6:19am.
 Moreover, many teachers' schedule their office hours as early as 6:50am.

 ERMS/SRMS start at 8:00am with some students scheduled to be picked by the bus up as early as 7:10am.

 Communities around the nation are coming up with innovative ways to implement later school start times.
 Wilton made the change successfully ten years ago.
-West Hartford and Greenwich have SSL chapters, and other towns like Cheshire and Guilford are talking about adjusting their schedules.
-Westport can do this too!
+Greenwich changed their times in 2017.
+Westport, Norwalk, and Newtown have adjusted their schedules.
+New Canaan and Brookfield are planning changes in 2022.
+Ridgefield can do this too!
 Let's prioritize our kids health and use our energy to find solutions that work for the majority of our kids.
 Please contact us to see how you can help.